-As a result, operating profit for the consolidated fiscal year under review reached 107.2 billion yen (see page 76).
+As a result, operating profit for the consolidated fiscal year under review reached 137.6 billion yen.

-Share of Results of Associates, Finance Income or Costs, and Profit for the Year
+Share of Results of Associates, Finance Income or Costs, and Profit for the Year attributable to owners of the parent reached 83.5 billion yen.

-Share of results of associates for the consolidated fiscal year under review was 3.9 billion yen, and the net difference between finance income and finance costs came to 5.1 billion yen in costs.
-As a result, profit before tax came to 106.0 billion yen.
+Share of results of associates for the consolidated fiscal year under review was 3.3 billion yen, and the net difference between finance income and finance costs came to 8.1 billion yen in costs.
+As a result, profit before tax came to 132.9 billion yen.

-Of the profit for the year, derived by deducting income tax expense from profit before tax, profit attributable to owners of the parent reached 72.6 billion yen (see page 76).
+Of the profit for the year, derived by deducting income tax expense from profit before tax, profit